Quansight-Labs/quansight-labs-site/posts/2021/09/dataframe-interchange-protocol-and-the-vaex-library.md

 The work I briefly describe in this blog post is the **implementation of the dataframe interchange protocol into the Vaex library** which I was working on through the three month period as a Quansight Labs Intern.

 <p align="center">
     <img
-     alt="Visual of the dataframe protocol implementation into Vaex library." src="/images/2021/09/dataframe-api-vaex/dataframe-api-vaex_protocol.jpg">
+     alt="Dataframe protocol will enable data interchange between different dataframe libraries for example cuDF, Vaex, Koalas, Pandas, etc. From all of these Vaex is the library for which the implementation of the dataframe protocol was attempted.
+Vaex is a high performance Python library for lazy Out-of-Core DataFrames." src="/images/2021/09/dataframe-api-vaex/dataframe-api-vaex_protocol.jpg">
     <i>Connection between dataframe libraries with dataframe protocol</i>
 </p>